Mo7amed-Ekramy/Packmann/README.md

 * Finds the shortest path based on cost
 * Useful for weighted environments

-## 📊 Visualization

-The final path is visualized using Matplotlib, showing:

-* Start and goal positions
-* Obstacles and ghost zones
-* The computed path

 ## 🧪 Example Output

 * Path from start to goal